mlcommons/croissant/docs/croissant-spec-1.0.md

       <a href="#fileset">FileSet</a>
     </td>
     <td>MANY</td>
-    <td>By contrast with <a href="http://schema.org/Dataset">schema.org/Dataset</a>, Croissant requires the distribution property to have values of type <a href="#fileobject">FileObject</a> or <a href="#fileset">FileSet</a>.
-These are subclasses of <a href="http://schema.org/DataDownload">DataDownload</a>, so this definition is compatible with the original definition of the distribution property in schema.org.</td>
+    <td>By contrast with <a href="http://schema.org/Dataset">schema.org/Dataset</a>, Croissant requires the distribution property to have values of type FileObject or FileSet.</td>
   </tr>
 </table>

-The Croissant vocabulary also defines the following optional dataset-level attributes:
+The Croissant vocabulary also defines the following optional attributes:

 <table>
   <thead>